 15 Educational Search Engines College Students Should Know About

 After hours spent scrolling through Google and pulling up endless clickbait results, you’re frustrated with the internet.
-You have a paper to write, homework to do and things to learn.
+You have a paper to write, homework to do and things to learn—and this degree isn’t going to earn itself.
 You know you won’t get away with citing Wikipedia or Buzzfeed in your research paper.
 Even the big news engines aren’t scholarly enough.
 You need reputable sources for your homework, and you need them now.

 With so many resources online, it’s hard to narrow it down and find ones that are not only reliable and useful, but also free for students.
 We’ve saved you the time and picked out our 15 best free search engines for research.

 15 Scholarly search engines every student should bookmark